masheharashid/aurora-qa-challenge/README.md

 ### Bonus 2: Data Insights

-I performed a comprehensive analysis of the member message dataset to identify patterns, anomalies, and inconsistencies that could impact the QA system's performance.
+I performed a comprehensive analysis of the member message dataset (using `data_analysis.py`) to identify patterns, anomalies, and inconsistencies that could impact the QA system's performance.
 The dataset is functional but has quality issues typical of real-world data: encoding problems (6%), name format inconsistencies, and unbalanced distribution (3x variation in user activity).

 #### Member Data Overview